A bunch of notes while I learn some unreal for a work project. Might be useful at some point...

 Houdini to prototype blueprint

 On a fast gaming laptop the material editor is still a little too slow to use interactively.
 The basics of it, especially in terms of texture operations, maps loosely onto vops.
-I've been doing experiments in vops to work out uv operations, then use what I've learned there and recreate networks in blueprint.
+I've been doing experiments in vops to work out uv operations, then use what I've learned there and recreate networks in UE4.
 There's an irony here of using Houdini for realtime feedback on realtime shaders, because the shader editor for a realtime engine like Unreal isn't realtime enough. :)

 Change material parameter with keypress at runtime